Going swimming in 1940s and 1950s England

 For most of the early lives of anyone of my age in England, the beaches at the seaside were fenced off with rolls of barbed wire because the beaches had been mined against a German attack in World War Two.
 After the war, the beaches took time to clear.
 So it was quite a while before anyone was allowed to play on them or swim from them.
 My recollections come from the 1950s or perhaps the late 1940s.

 There were public swimming baths.
-I was too young to realise whether or not they were open in the war.
+I was too young to know whether or not they were open in the war.
 Probably they were until something needed mending, when they would have had to shut because whatever was required was needed for the war effort.
 During the war, lots of facilities were shut for that reason, and I clearly remember the notices 'Closed for the duration'.
 They never said, 'Closed for the duration of the war'.
 Everyone knew what they meant.

 Our local swimming baths were at Mill Hill, and were probably fairly typical of other swimming baths at the time.
 By today's standards, they were basic.
 There was a small paddling pool and a larger rectangular pool which was shallow at one end and deeper at the other; and there was a single diving board and a single slide.